JacobHA/JacobHA.github.io/index.markdown

   </a>
   </div>
   <div class="column right" style="background-color:#bbb;">
-    <p>Me at <a href="https://neel.cnrs.fr/en">Néel Institute</a>, tightening up the final heat shield for their <a href="https://en.wikipedia.org/wiki/Dilution_refrigerator">"sionludi"</a>, a dilution refrigerator capable of reaching temperatures down to 50mK!
+    <p>At <a href="https://neel.cnrs.fr/en">Néel Institute</a>, tightening up the final heat shield for their <a href="https://en.wikipedia.org/wiki/Dilution_refrigerator">"sionludi"</a>, a dilution refrigerator capable of reaching temperatures down to 50mK!
 You can learn more about my research experience on the <a href= "https://neel.cnrs.fr/en/equipes-poles-et-services/nano-electronique-quantique-et-spectroscopie-qunes">QuNES team</a> at Néel <a href="/neel-research/">here.</a>
     </p>
   </div>
 </div>